yoomoney/yoomoney-sdk-java/README.md

 All API methods are represented as classes in package `com.yandex.money.api.methods`.

-Every instance of your application should have an unique id.
+Some methods require an unique id to get the response.
 To get it use API method `instance-id` passing your *client id*.
-Once obtained *instance id* can be used in other API methods.
+Once obtained *instance id* can be used to perform those methods.

-**Do NOT request *instance id* every time you need to call API method.
+**Do NOT request *instance id* every time you need to call an API method.
 Obtain it once and reuse it.**

-### Creating `YandexMoney` Context

-In order to call API methods you may want to use `YandexMoney` class as a context for all of your requests.
-You may also want to pass you own HTTP client so there are two constructors in `YandexMoney` class.

 ### Performing Request